microsoft/flamegrill/packages/website/content/docs/overview/getting-started.md

 }
 ```

- 1. Add Hotspot to App
+3. Add Hotspot to App

-In the same `src/App.tsx`, let's use `InefficientComponent`:
+In the same `src/App.tsx` file, use `InefficientComponent`:

  ```tsx
  export const App: React.FunctionComponent = () => {